 Fed Chair Jerome Powell, however, has cautioned against putting too much weight on core inflation.
 Americans spend the majority of their money on food, utilities and gasoline.
 Ultimately, it means headline inflation can reflect the broader consumer experience.

 “Core inflation is something we think about because it is a better predictor of future inflation, but headline inflation is what people experience,” Powell said at the Fed’s June press conference.
 “They don’t know what core is.
 Why would they?
 They have no reason to.”

 Yet, not all households buy the same goods.
 The inflation rate consumers experience depends on what they buy — meaning someone’s personal inflation rate might end up being lower, or higher, than the overall index.

 One person who spends disproportionately more income on gasoline, for example, might feel a tighter inflation pinch right now than someone who currently commutes on public transportation.
-On the other hand, a consumer who bought a used car last year might’ve endured more inflation than someone who didn’t.
+On the other hand, a consumer who bought a new car last year might’ve felt a greater inflationary pinch.

 The Federal Reserve Bank of Atlanta’s “myCPI” calculator gives consumers an idea of what their personal inflation rates are based on how old they are, how many people live in their household, where they live, what they buy and whether they rent or own.

 “If 50, 60, 70 percent of your money goes to paying a mortgage or rent and those prices are rising, you’re going to certainly be hit a lot harder,” van Rijn says.
 “People spending a lot of money on groceries and gasoline, they’re going to still feel the impact of a big increase in headline inflation.”

 Research suggests that lower-income households tend to bear the biggest burden from inflation because they rent and spend a greater share of their income on the day-to-day necessities inflation affects.